 A: There is a nasal mist vaccine available, but not everyone should take it.
 See this post to find out who can get the nasal mist.
 Learn more about the Flu Mist.

 Q: Is it normal to feel sore or achy after getting the flu shot?

 A: People may experience mild symptoms in reaction to the vaccine.
 Those symptoms can include headaches, body aches and a low-grade fever, and should clear up within a couple of days.

 Q: I have an egg allergy.
 Is it safe for me to get the flu shot?

 A: The CDC recommends everyone over the age of six months old to get flu vaccines and that includes people with egg allergies.
-Previously there had been a lot of contraindications (about being vaccinated with egg allergies) but with changes in manufacturing practices, we are really seeing the vaccine be safe for those with allergies.
-People who get mild hives or stomachaches from eating eggs can still go to any local source for flu vaccines; people who have respiratory issues can go to their primary-care provider for their immunization.
+Previously there had been a lot of contraindications (about being vaccinated with egg allergies) but with changes in manufacturing practices, these vaccines have generally become safe for those with allergies.
+People who get mild hives or stomachaches from eating eggs can still go to a local resource to get the flu vaccine; people who have respiratory issues can go to their primary-care provider for their immunization.
 They can be monitored at the provider’s office for 30 minutes to see if there are any reactions.

 Q: Who should/shouldn’t get the flu vaccine?

 A: The Centers for Disease Control and Prevention recommend everyone six months and older get immunized.
 The flu shot is inadvisable for babies younger than 6 months and people who have a life-threatening allergy to a prior flu shot or a component of the flu shot.

 Q: When should I get the flu shot?
 Is it too early/late?